Supercritical Fluid Example: Properties and Uses

 • Cost

-CO2 is mainly sold as a liquid stored in high-pressure cylinders and in most cases can be acquired at a low cost.
+CO2 is mainly sold as a liquid stored in high-pressure cylinder and in most cases can be acquired at a low cost.

 • Environmental Friendliness

 Other organic solvents are incinerated for disposal, which emits large amounts of energy and CO2.
-However, liquified carbon dioxide gas is collected as a byproduct of fermentation processes or chemical plants.
+However, liquified CO2 used in SFC is collected as a byproduct of fermentation processes or chemical plants.
 That means using liquified CO2 causes minimal environmental impact.

 Fig. 2 Conditions for Generating Supercritical Fluids